RAG-GNN: Integrating Retrieved Knowledge with Graph Neural Networks for Precision Medicine: Implementation considerations

 The number of GNN layers $L$ determines the receptive field size.
 For protein interaction networks with small-world topology, $L = 3$ layers allow nodes to aggregate information from 3-hop neighborhoods, covering typical pathway lengths.
 Larger $L$ risks over-smoothing where all nodes converge to similar representations.

-The retrieval depth $k$ trades off context breadth versus noise.
-For well-curated databases with high-quality annotations, larger $k = 20$ improves coverage.
-For noisy literature corpora, smaller $k = 5$ focuses on most relevant documents.
-We select $k$ by monitoring validation set performance and retrieval precision.
+The retrieval depth $k = 10$ is fixed in the current implementation.
+In general, this parameter trades off context breadth versus noise: for well-curated databases, larger $k$ improves coverage, while for noisy corpora, smaller $k$ focuses on the most relevant documents.

-The contrastive temperature $\tau$ controls the sharpness of similarity distributions.
-Small $\tau = 0.1$ enforces tight alignment between node-document pairs but is sensitive to noise.
-Large $\tau = 1.0$ allows looser alignment, improving robustness at the cost of reduced discrimination.
+The contrastive temperature $\tau = 0.5$ controls the sharpness of similarity distributions.
+Smaller values enforce tighter alignment between node-document pairs but are sensitive to noise, while larger values allow looser alignment, improving robustness at the cost of reduced discrimination.